-- 12.8.1 Wyre has one Air Quality Management Area (AQMA), which was introduced in 2009.
-This is an area encompassing Chapel Street, in Poulton-le-Fylde, along with the junctions with Higher Green/Queens Square, and Breck Road/Vicarage Road/Ball Street. - 12.8.2 The pollutant measured within this AQMA is Nitrogen dioxide (N02) with an air quality objective of 40μg/m3 (measured as annual mean). - 12.8.3 The 2019 data is encouraging as the highest recorded value was 28.1 ug/m in exceedance of the national objective in 2012.
+12.8.1 Wyre has one Air Quality Management Area (AQMA), which was introduced in 2009.
+This is an area encompassing Chapel Street, in Poulton-le-Fylde, along with the junctions with Higher Green/Queens Square, and Breck Road/Vicarage Road/Ball Street.

+12.8.2 The pollutant measured within this AQMA is Nitrogen dioxide (N02) with an air quality objective of $40\mu g/m^3$ (measured as annual mean).

+12.8.3 The 2019 data was encouraging as the highest recorded value was 28.1ug/m3 - in exceedance of the national objective in 2012.
 This is an indication that the Air Quality Action Plan 2011 is providing positive impact.